AlejandroHerr/brainhub-demo-app/README.md

 All the scripts below allow to customize the server and mongodb url.
 It defaults to http://localhost:3000 and mongodb://localhost:27017/brainhub-demo.
 ### Client
-They client is bundled with webpack.
+The client is bundled with webpack.
 The commands to build are self explanatory:
 - `npm run build:build`
 - `npm run build:watch`: It actually launches the backend server with webpack's dev and hot middleware (it enables hot-loading).
 Requires babel-node
-- `npm run build:prod`: Additionally it creates a bundle's size report.
+- `npm run build:prod`: Additionally, it creates a bundle's size report.
 ### Server
 `npm run srv:watch` runs nodemon to reload the server on changes during development.

 ## Tests
-For testing, just execute `npm test`.
+For testing just execute `npm test`.
 The tests use [tape](https://github.com/substack/tape), and they run with `babel-tape-runner` and `tap-summary` to prettify the output.

 ## Overview